mugetsu/fluvidus/README.md

 Fluvidus
 =========
-(flowing) a simple fluid carousel implementation.
+(flowing) a simple fluid carousel implementation

 ## Using Fluvidus (Beta)